Skip to main content

 Flooding at the Quinault Indian Nation village of Taholah

 The Quinault Indian Nation village of Taholah is located within Washington State at the confluence of the Quinault River and the Pacific Ocean.
-Taholah is particularly vulnerable to sea level rise, storm surge, and river flooding – all of which are expected to worsen with climate change.
-The village is also concerned with the potential threat of tsunamis (which has not been scientifically connected to climate change).
-The village’s vulnerability was highlighted in early 2014 and again in 2015 when storm surge and intense rains caused flooding, landslides, and culvert failures in the lower-laying areas of the village.
+Taholah is particularly vulnerable to sea-level rise, storm surge, and river flooding.
+These hazards and impacts are all expected to worsen with changing environmental conditions.
+The village is also concerned with the potential threat of tsunamis, a hazard unrelated to changing conditions.

-To better understand its risk into the future, the Nation conducted a vulnerability assessment with the assistance of an Social and Economic Development Strategies grant from the Administration for Native Americans.
+To better understand its risk into the future, the Nation conducted a vulnerability assessment with the assistance of a Social and Economic Development Strategies grant from the Administration for Native Americans.
 The resulting plan – which is incorporating numerous community discussions and forums - centers on relocating 650 residents and vulnerable community facilities a half-mile away from the existing village.
 The new village will be in a location well above the tsunami and flood zones.

-How Did They Do It?
-Applicable EPA Tools
+How Did They Do It?Applicable EPA Tools

 Climate Change: Resilience and Adaptation in New England (RAINE)

-• Identified most vulnerable community areas; which threatened more than 600 tribal and non-tribal residents, many of whom are elderly or very young.
+• Identified most vulnerable community areas, which threatened more than 600 tribal and non-tribal residents, many of whom are elderly or very young.

 • Determined the need to relocate population.